Sewage self-assessment

 In answering this question, you should consider:

-- Is your facility connected to a municipal sanitary sewage collection system?
+- Is your sewage works connected to a municipal sanitary sewage collection system?

 - Is there equipment to store or treat sewage on your property?

-If you do not know where your sewage goes, it is your responsibility to determine whether you are the owner of infrastructure designed to collect, transmit, store, treat or dispose of sewage and obtain any necessary approvals/permits.
+If you do not know where your sewage goes, it is your responsibility to determine whether you are the owner of infrastructure designed to collect, transmit, store, treat or dispose of sewage and obtain any necessary environmental permissions.

-If your facility is located within a municipality or organized area, your sewage may be collected and treated in a communal (e.g., municipal) sewage works.
+If your facility is located within a municipality or organized area, your sewage may be collected and treated in a communal sewage works such as a municipal sewage works.
 In this case, you likely receive a bill on at least an annual basis to cover the cost of sewage services and the municipality would be responsible for obtaining an ECA and operating the sewage works.

 If your facility is located inside a multi-unit building, it is likely that you are serviced by communal sewage works.
 In this case the municipality (or owner of the building) would be responsible for operating and obtaining any required approvals for the sewage works.

-If you operate an industrial facility and do not have an agreement with the municipality to allow you to discharge your sewage into a municipal sanitary sewage collection system, you likely own and operate an industrial sewage works that requires an ECA from the MECP.
+If you operate an industrial sewage works and do not have an agreement with the municipality to allow you to discharge your sewage into a municipal sanitary sewage collection system, you may require an ECA or have to register in the EASR.

-Subsection 53(6) of the Ontario Water Resources Act states that an ECA is not required for privately-owned sewage works designed to partially treat sewage that is to drain or be discharged into a sanitary sewer (a legal agreement with the owner of the sanitary sewer is required to satisfy this exemption).
+Subsection 53(6) of the OWRA states that an ECA is not required for privately-owned sewage works designed to partially treat sewage that is to drain or be discharged into a sanitary sewer, which need a legal agreement with the owner of the sanitary sewer to satisfy this exemption.

-An ECA is required for sewage works which discharge into a municipal stormwater sewer.
+An ECA or registration on the EASR is required for sewage works which discharge into a municipal storm water sewer.

-Question 1.4: Is your sewage works excepted or exempted from the requirement to obtain an Environmental Compliance Approval?
+Question 1.4: Is your sewage works excepted or exempted from the requirement to obtain an ECA or register on the Environmental Activity and Sector Registry (EASR)?

 In answering this question, you should consider: